BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-05-mass-rename-classes.md

 ---
 layout: post
-title: Mass rename class names in your project
+title: Mass rename classes in your project
 date: 2016-09-05
 ---